 Since then, he has worked across a wide range of genres, including documentaries, light entertainment and a raft of drama, magazine, news and interactive programs for free to air television networks, cable television channels and internet television channels.

 The programs Richard has produced and directed have sold around the world, been translated and subtitled into numerous languages, and have won a number of domestic and international awards.

 Richard has accepted an invitation to host a number of Roundtables and Pitching Sessions, and provide One-on-One mentoring for emerging producers at the annual conference for Screen Producers Australia.

 Richard is an Executive Producer at the Australian Television and Media Group.

 Over the past 12 months, he has delivered a six-part historical series filmed in the Middle East, a political documentary featuring prominent Australian politicians and media personalities, produced over 30 hours of brand-funded television programming, and is consulting on three independent documentaries and series currently in production.

-He is also producing a brand-funded Christmas-themed television program and social media series, and an historical biographical documentary slated to be released in early 2019.
+He is also producing a brand-funded Christmas-themed television program and social media series, and an historical biographical documentary.

 Richard has over 20 years of television and production experience in Australia and the UK.
 He is passionate about telling Australian stories for local and international audiences and is always looking for new and innovative ways to find new audiences on alternate screens.